Improving the Lives of Children with Kawasaki Disease

 Soybeans and soy products are the richest sources of isoflavones, a plant hormone that resembles human estrogen.
 For many children, the earliest significant dietary exposure to isoflavones comes through breast milks or soy-based infant formulas.
 Portman hypothesizes that one of these isoflavones, called genistein, may limit how FcGamma receptors function.
 This could impair children’s immune systems and make them more susceptible to KD.

 Portman outlined this theory in a recent paper in Pediatric Research.
 The paper explains how Portman and his colleagues analyzed data on soy consumption in thousands of Caucasian, Native Hawaiian and Japanese subjects.
 He compared this data with KD’s incidence in Hawaiian populations.
 The data suggest that soy consumption is associated with a higher risk of Kawasaki disease among children under age 18.

 The Portman Research Group is now pursuing a case-controlled study that analyzes soy consumption among children of different ethnic backgrounds in the U.S.

 Philanthropy Accelerates Research

 Portman's group is making dramatic advancements toward improving the lives of children with Kawasaki disease.
 This progress wouldn’t be possible without private donations, which fund innovative pilot studies and make up for shortfalls in grants from federal agencies and private foundations.
 The KD KIDS Guild was recently established to solicit financial support for this research.
-To learn more about supporting the guild, or to make a donation, please contact Karen Portman or Miriam Silva.
+To learn more about supporting the guild, email us.
+You can also donate online.

 “Funding from private philanthropy gave me money to identify the genes that create susceptibility to Kawasaki disease.
 Because of this support, we are very close to finding a more effective treatment for the disease.”